eccenca/cmem-plugin-template/README.md

 * format:fix-unsafe:       Format Python files and fix 'unsafe' issues
 ```

-You can extend this task lisk by creating a file `TaskfileCustom.yaml` in your repository root:
+You can extend this task list by creating a file `TaskfileCustom.yaml` in your repository root:

 ```shell-session
 $ cat TaskfileCustom.yaml